SteveDunn/Vogen/docs/site/Writerside/topics/tutorials/Specifying-pre-set-values.md

 }
 ```

-We know, from the validation tutorial that this throws an exception.
-This means that users can't create one with
+We know from the validation tutorial the above code throws an exception.
-a zero value.
+This means that users can't create one with a zero value.
 All well and good.
 But **we** (the author of the type), want to create one with a zero.

 We can do this with a known-instance: